The essence of healthy life ∙

-Frustration and irritation are an unavoidable reality of life.
+Frustration and irritation are unavoidable realities of life.
 How we react to them is a choice.

 Proverbs 17:22 A joyful heart is good medicine, but a broken spirit dries up the bones.

-The Hebrew word translated good medicine is gehah,” occurs only here in the Old Testament.
+The Hebrew word translated as good medicine is gehah.
+Gehah is found only here in the Old Testament.
 It connotes healing or a cure.
 The phrase could be translated, “A cheerful heart [that is, being cheerful, joyful] causes good healing,” “causes a sick person to recover,” “A cheerful heart hastens healing,” “A glad heart makes for good health,” and “A glad heart helps and heals.”
-Another way of expressing the line is “If you are always happy, sickness will not spoil your life” (UBS).
+Another way of expressing the line is, “If you are always happy, sickness will not spoil your life” (UBS).

 But a downcast spirit dries up the bones: This line contrasts with the first and is similar in thought to Proverbs 14:30b.
 A downcast spirit translates the same Hebrew expression as used in Proverbs 15:13, where it is often rendered as “spirit is broken,” meaning “despair” or “discouragement.”

-Bones as part of the body here represents the whole body.
-Dries up the bones contrasts with “makes for good healing” and means “to lose energy,” “go downhill in health,” or even “to die away,” that is, “to die slowly,” “makes the bones rot,” “It is slow death . . .” and “sap one’s strength.”
-We may render this line, for example, “but a despairing heart takes away a person’s strength.”
-(UBS)
+Bones, as part of the body in this text, represent the whole body.
+Dries up the bones contrasts with “makes for good healing” and means “to lose energy,” “go downhill in health,” or even “to die away,” that is, “to die slowly,” “makes the bones rot,” “It is slow death . . .” and “saps one’s strength.”
+We may render this line, for example, “but a despairing heart takes away a person’s strength” (UBS).

 Proverbs 15:13 When the heart is sad, the spirit is broken.

-The opposite of a joyful heart, is a sad heart and has dreadful internal consequences to our human spirit
+The opposite of a joyful heart is a sad heart and has dreadful internal consequences for our human spirit.

-Inward excitation, a resentful mind, which cares only for itself and which gets worked up, is like bone cancer that rots the most firm components of the body and shortens a person’s life.
+Inward excitation, a resentful mind, which cares only for itself and gets worked up, is like bone cancer that rots the firmest components of the body and shortens a person’s life.
 Hot passion is rot in the bones, a condition that deteriorates to ruin and death (Waltke).